 Over the past few months, many of us have had time to sit and think more than usual.
-And a lot of us have come to the conclusion that we would like to learn and improve our skills.
+And a lot of us have concluded that we would like to learn and improve our skills.
 It’s no surprise that when allowed to reflect on life goals and career aspirations, people want the chance to improve where possible.

 Taking a course to reach these personal development goals is the perfect solution.
 The Courier reports that some firms have even seen a massive 1,790% increase in uptake of training programmes throughout the COVID-19 pandemic.

 However, one obvious issue that arose when tackling this issue was that learning institutions, adult or otherwise, were closed to stop the spread of infection.